PremKumarBale/Ride_Hailing_Research_Project/README.md

 **Requirements**
 To run the code from the "Ride-hailing Optimization and Customer Preference Analysis" project, you will need the following libraries:
-1)NumPy: For numerical operations.
+1. NumPy: For numerical operations.
-2)Pandas: For data manipulation and analysis.
+2. Pandas: For data manipulation and analysis.
-3)Matplotlib: For data visualization.
+3. Matplotlib: For data visualization.
-4)Seaborn: For enhanced data visualization.
+4. Seaborn: For enhanced data visualization.
-5)Scikit-learn: For machine learning and data preprocessing.
+5. Scikit-learn: For machine learning and data preprocessing.

 **Installation Instructions**